voloko/uki/docs/core/collection.markdown

 ### collection.Collection.addProps(props)

 Add property accessors to collection prototype.
 Instead of calling `c.prop(name)` you can now just use `c.name()`.
-By default this properties are added:
+By default, this properties are added:
 `id`, `dom`, `text`, `html`, `pos`, `visible`, `style`